With the best lavalier microphones, you can easily capture the sound of your lectures, presentations, interviews, and more.

 There are add-ons and accessories that are also important part of your setup.
 I review four of them below.

-You can never have too many windscreens, lave microphones clips or wire clips because they’re all-too-easily lost or broken.
+You can never have too many windscreens, lavalier microphones clips, or wire clips because they’re all too easily lost or broken.

 If there’s one thing you can count on, it’s that foam windscreens will tear, get crushed or blow away, and alligator clips will irreparably fall apart.
 That’s why it’s good to have some break-glass-in-case-of-emergency extras, and this is where ALEKOR steps in.

-They’ve provided a set of six windscreen covers, six lavalier mic clips and six wire clips.
+They’ve provided a set of six foam windscreen covers, six lavalier mic clips, and six wire clips.
 The covers are constructed of high-density foam, the alligator clips are fashioned from strong metal and the wire clips swivel 360 degrees and are made of resilient plastic.
-These items could really save the day.
+These items could really save the day and help cut wind noise when you’re recording.

 Cable Matters offers a two-for-one set of six-foot-long XLR cables that are an exceptional value for the price.
 Not only do the cables have thick, copper-braided insulation, but the braiding is topped off with a layer of foil for maximum noise cancellation.